tzelilai-tzoulio/decision-tree-scratch/README.md

-# Decision Tree From Scratch
+# :wrench: Decision Tree From Scratch :hammer:

 A from-scratch implementation of a Decision Tree classifier in Python, built to understand the internal mechanics of tree-based machine learning models.